GO Transit: Service area

 GO Transit primarily serves the Greater Toronto and Hamilton Area–the cities of Toronto and Hamilton and the surrounding regions of Halton, Peel, York and Durham.
 GO Transit's lines extend into the nearby Niagara and Waterloo Regions, the cities of Brantford and Peterborough, and Simcoe, Dufferin and Wellington counties—an area largely coextensive with the Greater Golden Horseshoe.
 Under the provincial charter, GO Transit is permitted to serve cities elsewhere in Ontario, but has no plans of doing so.

 In total, GO trains and buses serve a population of 7 million in an 11000 km2 area radiating in places more than 140 km from downtown Toronto.
-Present extrema are Brantford and Kitchener to the west; Orangeville, Barrie and Beaverton to the north; Peterborough and Newcastle to the east; and Niagara Falls to the south.
+Present extrema are Brantford and Kitchener to the west; Orangeville, Barrie to the north; Peterborough and Newcastle to the east; and Niagara Falls to the south.

-The GO system map shows seven train lines (or corridors), all departing from Toronto's Union Station and mostly named respectively after the outer terminus of train service:
+The GO system map shows seven train lines (or corridors), all departing from Toronto's Union Station and mostly named respectively after the outer terminus (or former terminus) of train service: